jrdukes/react-favorite-movies/src/README.md

 # Favorite Movies App

-## React app that allows user to POST, GET, PUT, DELETE items from a movies database.
+## React app that allows users to POST, GET, PUT, DELETE items from a movies database using an IMDB API.

 ## App Structure